Children in Sudan

 With increased challenges – from COVID-19 to climate change and political instability – UNICEF strives to reach at-risk children with lifesaving assistance to help them survive and thrive.

-Despite the progress made for children over the years, several children in Sudan remain at risk.
+Despite the progress made for children over the years, several children in Sudan remains one of the harshest places in the world to be a child.

 - 78,000 children under 5 years of age are dying every year from preventable causes, such as malaria.